The Heritage Classical Curriculum recommends reading at least three age

 The British Empire library provides a broad selection for

 supplemental reading.
 Our selection of British biographies

-literature is broad and compelling.
+are especially rich.
 Students should have no

 trouble finding additional reading suitable to every interest